Avocado-Corporation/repo-secure/README.md

 When a repository is created in the organization an event is sent via WebHook to the accompanying API.
 Using [OctoKit](https://github.com/octokit) and the [GitHub API](https://docs.github.com/en/rest).

-_For more examples, please refer to the [Presentation](https://avocado-corporation.github.io/repo-secure)_
+_For more examples, please refer to the [Presentation](https://avocado-corporation.github.io/repo-secure) .pdf version available here_

 <!-- ROADMAP -->